Skip to content

 API Keys

-SkyState uses two types of API keys.
+SkyState uses two types of credentials.

 Dev API Keys

-JWT (Admin Credential)
+Bearer Token (Admin Credential)

 • Is tied to your account and grants full admin access to all your projects.